StarCaptain1/fleuron/README.md

 Note 3: if terminal indicates trouble locating the TIF file(s), you may need to capitalize their file extensions.

-Note 4: if you attempt to run Fleuron on image files and are returned an error telling you that python has not been installed as a "framework," open a second terminal window and run the following command from the inital directory:
+Note 4: if you attempt to run Fleuron on image files and are returned an error telling you that python has not been installed as a "framework," open a second terminal window and run the following command from the initial directory:

     echo "backend: TkAgg" > ~/.matplotlib/matplotlibrc

-Then navigate to ~/.matplotlib and open the file matplotlibrc in a script editor.
-In matplotlibrc, paste the following text, save and close:
+Then navigate to ~/.matplotlib and open the file 'matplotlibrc' in a script editor.
+In 'matplotlibrc,' paste the following text, save and close:

     backend: TkAgg